How and where can I make myself noticed to potential employers?

 Training and Travel Grants – A variety of grants are available to support the training and development of students and recent graduate from organisations including the British Ecological Society, the Botanical Society of the British Isles and the Wild Flower Society.

 All Wildlife Trusts, most Local Authority Countryside departments and Local Record Centres offer voluntary opportunities.
 Alternatively, the National Trust, the Conservation Volunteers and the RSPB offer volunteering holidays, as well as longer-term voluntary placements, where you can help manage reserves to enhance and maintain their wildlife value.
 If you fancy a sample of island life you could also volunteer on Skomer Island, Flatholm Island or Lundy Island or if birds are your thing you could spend some time in a bird observatory.
+The British Antartic Society also offer work experience placements, whilst the British Ecological Society Summer School provides training in field survey techniques for aspiring ecologists.

 Some of our staff members volunteer with the Foresters Forest project in the Forest of Dean.
 As part of this project, volunteers can gain valuable survey experience but also contribute to our understanding of the distribution of newt species within the Forest.
 Further information can be found in our newt surveying article.